Complete Lesson 09 on Jupyter Notebooks before beginning this exercise. Watch the video here and respond to the questions on Gradescope.

 def plot(title: str, plots: list[tuple[str, dict[int, int]]]):

-fig, ax = plt.subplots()
+= plt.subplots()

-for plot_data in plots:
+fig, ax for plot_data in plots:

-label: str = plot_data[0]
+str = plot_data[0]

-results: dict[int, float] = plot_data[1]
+label: dict[int, float] = plot_data[1]

-ax.plot(list(results.keys()), list(results.values()), label=label)
+results: list(results.keys()), list(results.values()), label=label)

 ax.legend()

-ax.set_xlabel("Size of Collection (N)")
+fig.suptitle(title)"Size of Collection (N)")

-ax.set_ylabel(f"Avg Cost (Nanoseconds)")
+ax.set_xlabel(f"Avg Cost (Nanoseconds)")

 plt.show()

-plot("Time Complexity of `in` Operator",
+"Time Complexity of `in` Operator",

-("set's `in`", benchmark(set_in, set_producer, max_pow_2_n=14, runs=1000)),
+["set's `in`", benchmark(set_in, set_producer, max_pow_2_n=14, runs=1000)),

 ("list's `in`", benchmark(list_in, list_producer, max_pow_2_n=14, runs=1000))

-)
+] )

 If your functions are properly implemented, after evaluating this cell you should see a line chart where the X axis is the size (N) of each collection and the Y axis is the average cost of the test subject.

-Finally, you can see visualized before you one of the most fundamental concepts in computer science and this unit in the course: different data structures have different characteristics for their operations.
-Here you benchmarked the cost of determining whether a list and a set “contained” some “needle” value you were searching for.
-That is what the in operator does.
+operator does.
 For lists, this operation is expensive because the underlying algorithm moves 1-by-1 through each element in the list until it finds (or does not find) the needle you are searching for.
 Thus, as the size of the list grows, so grows the cost or amount of work the algorithm needs to complete.
 This is called linear growth in complexity, as shown in your chart.
 By comparison, a set (and, by extension, dictionary’s keys) can test whether it contains some “needle” value in constant time: as additional items are added to the set the cost of searching for a specific item does not significantly increase.
 This property is thanks to a BIG IDEA called a hashing algorithm and hash table.
-You will learn all about this concept, and how a set is implemented with hash tables, in COMP210, should you choose to continue your computer science journey.
+You will learn all about this concept, and how a set

 Make a Backup Checkpoint “Commit”